wburke30/nova-core/codex/00_ENVIRONMENT_SETUP.md

 FAIL IF:

-- dependency missing
+- any dependency missing
 - service not running
-- port conflict unresolved
+- marker file missing

 IF FAIL:
 → FIX